josbeir/cakephp-docs-md/docs/3/en/orm/retrieving-data-and-resultsets.md

 While you can use either `OR` or `AND` conditions, you cannot combine the two in a single dynamic finder.
 Other query options like `contain` are also not supported with dynamic finders.
-You should use [custom-find-methods](#custom-find-methods) to encapsulate more complex queries.
+You should use [Custom Find Methods](#custom-find-methods) to encapsulate more complex queries.
 Lastly, you can also combine dynamic finders with custom finders: